newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/healthcare-2-cds.md

 * Social Security number
 * Signed attestation (included in application)
 * Applicable fees paid, once the NJ DCU has sent an invoice

+Email your completed CDS application to [CDS@dca.njoag.gov](mailto:CDS@dca.njoag.gov).
+The New Jersey Drug Control Unit (NJ DCU) will send you an invoice to pay your fee online.

 :::callout{ showHeader="true" headerText="" showIcon="false" calloutType="informational" }